archetype-themes/plugin-theme-component/README.md

   --[no-]sync  Sync your files through shopify theme dev

-    This will execute shopify theme dev along with your component dev command.
+    This will execute `shopify theme dev --path .explorer` along with your component dev command.
 You can customize options for that command in your toml file.
 ```

 _See code: [src/commands/theme/component/dev.js](https://github.com/archetype-themes/plugin-theme-component/blob/v3.5.0/src/commands/theme/component/dev.js)_